 If you go to trial and are convicted but feel the conviction was wrongful (the JJP was biased or errored in law, ignored the rights of the self represented etc...) you can appeal as stated above.
 There is a filing fee of $35.
 You will also need to get a transcript of the trial.
 There is also a fee for the transcript if it has not been ordered already by someone else.

 It is suggested to NOT use the option to only send correspondence by email as you may forfeit the right to be given notice by registered mail if it becomes a default conviction.
 This may result in a license and/or insurance suspension without notice.Historically, the officer or operator would have to attend the hearing to answer questions.
-This is no longer automatic.
-The accused or their representative must specifically subpoena the officer, operators or parking agent.
+This is no longer automatic as mention above.
+The accused or their authorised representative must ask the Crown to call them as their witness so they can be questioned and if needed they can still subpoena the officer, operators or parking agent.
 This is accomplished by requesting it of the Crown.
 If the Crown does not agree you can appear before a Justice to request it..It is understood that the Justice cannot deny or it is a charter violation.
 This would then be a separate motion filed in Provincial court and there is no fee to do this for Criminal or HTA alleged offences.
 It appears that this is unlikely, if nothing but for the bad press it would bring..This change (to only require sworn statements) only for alleged offences that were issued after the recent legislation changes rushed through late last year a per above.
 If from before this they still required to attend.
 You can advice the Crown of your intention and if you are self represented they should give you some direction as per the MB Court Directives.
 I assume they would like 30 days notice but the sooner you request the better.
 If you are only finding out now they should try and make an exception based on the above directives..These legislation, bylaws and policies are arguably allowing charter violations already with the accused not advised of this rights and they taking extraordinary efforts to make it harder for the accused to know their rights and contest..If the vast majority of these alleged traffic and parking alleged offences were not unfair or unlawful due to aggressive targeting of the average safe and respectful driver or vehicle owner in known and often dangerous or confusing engineering deficient locations this would not be an issue as it does reduce costs to tax payers..

 IMPORTANT: This post is intended to be informational only and should not be construed as legal advice.
 While many people undertake this process independently, it is always best to seek advice from proper professionals.